‘Queen Marwe,' c. 1895

 Photographed by W. Rausch of Bulawayo.

 By the middle of the 1890s, the photographer W. Rausch had established a studio in Bulawayo on Abercorn Street opposite the Bank of Africa, where, according to advertisements he placed in local newspapers, ‘All kinds of photographic work undertaken – groups photographed in town or country’ (Bulawayo Sketch, 21 November 1896).
 He also offered for sale ‘native’ portraits, photographic Christmas cards, and albums depicting the principal streets and buildings of Bulawayo.

-Condition: The print presents a few small imperfections but is otherwise in excellent condition.
-The mount presents a few linear indentations verso but is otherwise also in excellent condition, with crisp edges and sharp corners.
+Condition: the print presents a few small imperfections but is otherwise in excellent condition, with very good tonal range.

 Dimensions: the print measures 8” by 5.8” (20.5 cm by 14.7 cm) and is mounted on a slightly larger piece of cut-down album page that has been neatly separated from its reverse side by a professional conservator.